 These details will be important as the provider assesses symptoms and makes decisions regarding new or updated prescriptions.

 Are kids able to see their regular providers via telehealth?

 Yes, patients typically see their regular providers except in emergency cases when the regular provider may not be available.

 What if a family decides they would prefer to continue in-person visits?
 Is that an option right now?

 We are dedicated to your child’s health and safety and will do everything we can to provide them with the care they need.
-For the safety of all of our patients, families and team members, we are trying to do as many appointments as possible by telehealth.
-We are still offering some in-person appointments.
+We are offering both telehealth and in-person appointments.
 You can schedule an appointment by calling (804) 828-3137.